Quetta Sewage, Sanitation Floods City Thoroughfares - UrduPoint

 Quetta Sewage, Sanitation Floods City Thoroughfares

-The residents of the area said the stinking smell of its water have made the life of the residents difficult.
+The residents of the area said the stinking smell of its water have made the life of the residents miserable.

 They were expressing their dismay over the prevailing unhygienic sanitary condition.